mbender74/ti.bottomsheetcontroller-ios/README.md

 # Titanium BottomSheetController iOS Module
 iOS 15+ and fallback version for older iOS - UISheetPresentationController

+## UPDATE for 1.0.5
+events has changed  and methods!
+Also new features for the nonSystemSheet!

 <img src="./demo.gif" width="293" height="634" alt="Example" />